 In November 2017, we approved a non-employee director compensation program to become effective upon the closing of this offering.
-Under this program, non-employee directors will receive the cash compensation set forth below, and an additional payment of \$150,000 annually, commencing with election or appointment to our board of directors, to be paid, at the discretion of our board of directors, in the form of cash or cash-settled or stock-settled restricted stock units for the number of shares of our common stock equal to \$150,000 divided by the closing price of our common stock on the Nasdaq Global Select Market on the date of grant.
-Any such cash-settled or stock-settled restricted stock units will vest one year after the date of grant.
+Under this program, non-employee directors will receive the cash compensation set forth below, and an additional payment of \$150,000 annually, commencing with election or appointment to our board of directors, to be paid, at the discretion of our board of directors, in the form of cash or cash-settled restricted stock units for the number of shares of our common stock equal to \$150,000 divided by the closing price of our common stock on the Nasdaq Global Select Market on the date of grant.
+Any such cash-settled or stock-settled restricted stock units for the number of shares of oucck-settled restricted stock units will vest one year after the date of grant.
+In addition, new non-employee directors will also be eligible for an additional initial equity grant of cash-settled or stock-settled restricted stock units for the number of shares of our common stock units for the number of shares of our common stock units for the number of shares of our common stock units will vest one year after the date of grant.
 In addition, new non-employee directors will also be eligible for an additional initial equity grant of cash-settled or stock-settled restricted stock units for the number of shares of our common stock equal to \$300,000 divided by the closing price of our common stock on the Nasdaq Global Select Market on the date of such director's initial election to our board of directors.
 Such cash-settled or stock-settled restricted stock units will vest on a quarterly basis, over a period of three years after the date of grant, subject to the non-employee director's continued service as a director, with full acceleration of vesting upon a change in control of our company.